royby-cyberark/AWSIoTWebinar/aws-iot-services.md

 A simple example:

 A device publishes messages to some topic: my-service/audits, the message is in JSON format.
-The rule is defined so: "SELECT * FROM my-service/audits" which means that any incoming message will result in some action An action is defined to send this incoming message to Kinesis to further processing.
+The rule is defined so: "SELECT * FROM my-service/audits" which means that the data in that message can be used to perform some action.
+An action is defined to send this incoming message to Kinesis to further processing.
 You can also set multiple actions and fan out the messages that are processed by the rules.